leejoonli/code-every-day/log.md

 ## Thoughts

 Tried to containerize project 1 but still not working.
 Not sure how to proceed so I did a codewars challenge instead.
 Did some more OOP practice even though the challenge could be done in a single line.
 The single line return statement looked more complicated than I thought but I'm satisfied with my answer since it gave me more OOP practice.

+# Day 145 (7/15/2022)

+## Docker and Codewars

+Practiced Docker.
+Did a codewars challenge.
+The challenge was to find how many times a number can be divisible by another number.

+## Thoughts

+Able to containerize project 1.
+Changed the dockerfile to something else I found and it worked.
+Also, added a docker-compose.yml file so it's now able to be used with docker-compose.
+The challenge was very easy.
+Did a basic while loop and had a variable to keep track of how many times the number was divided.
+One of the solutions has a log() method from the math library.
+Don't remember too much math so I didn't know that was a solution you could do.
+Probably need to do some more challenging challenges.